 The JBL Live 200BT have an okay isolation performance.
 In the bass range, where the rumble of bus and airplane engines sit, they achieve about 5dB of isolation, which is inadequate.
 In the mid-range, important for cutting out speech, they isolate by more than 19dB, which is very good.
 In the treble range, occupied by sharp S and T sounds like A/C noise, they isolate by about 33dB, which is good.

-Like most Bluetooth headphones, the JBL Live 200BT have an integrated microphone with sub-par recording quality.
-Since the LFE (low-frequency extension) is at 311Hz and the HFE (high-frequency extension) is at 1.9kHz, speech that is recorded or transmitted with this mic will sound thin, lacking in detail, and noticeably muffled, even in a quiet environment, though it will still be intelligible.
+The JBL Live 200BT have an integrated microphone with sub-par recording quality.
+Since the LFE (low-frequency extension) is at 311Hz and the HFE (high-frequency extension) is at 1.9kHz, speech recorded or transmitted with this mic will sound thin, lacking in detail, and noticeably muffled, even in a quiet environment, though it will still be intelligible.